AdaCore/ada-spark-rfcs/features/rfc-oop-dispatching.rst

 It is a potential vulnerability not to call an overriden primitive.
-This may lead to an object to be in an state that has not been anticipated, in particular when the role of the overriden primitive is to keep the state of the derived object consistant.
+This may lead to an object to be in an state that has not been anticipated, in particular when the role of the overriden primitive is to keep the state of the derived object consistent.
 It's also commonly the case in most OOP languages that dispatching is the default expected behavior and non dispatching the exception.

 This also fixes a common confusion in Ada, where the dispatching parameter of A